This jewelry box repurposed turned into a writing box instead!

 I knew that’s what I wanted to use as soon as I came across it.

-Perfect for me and this little jewelry box repurposed into a writing box.
+Perfect for me and this little jewelry box was repurposed into a writing box.

 I am an “artsy chick” after all, right?? ha!